jneen/pjs/README.md

 ## how is pjs different from X

 Most class systems for JS let you define classes by passing an object.
 P.js lets you pass a function instead, which allows you to closure private methods and macros.
+It's also <500b minified.

 ### why doesn't pjs suck?